AndreyAkinshin/perfolizer/README.md

    1899   1900
 ```

-As you can see, both algorithms have pretty good accuracy, but RqqPelt detects more changepoints when where are many of them.
+As you can see, both algorithms have pretty good accuracy, but RqqPelt detects more changepoints when there are many of them.

 *References:*